dragan-stepanovic/dragan-stepanovic.github.io/about.md

 title: About me
 ---

-Trying hard not to think about small batches, bottlenecks and vertical slices.
+Trying hard not to think about small batches, bottlenecks, and systems.
 In the meantime: Theory of Constraints, Systems Thinking, XP, Lean, DDD/CQRS/Event Sourcing, Microservices.
 Founder of Software Crafting Serbia community.
 Principal Engineer at HelloFresh.